PHOTO

 Shamann Walton, San Francisco Supervisor, was one of three Board members to attend the rally and offer public support.
 Both he and Supervisor Chan said they had each called UCSF directly in recent months to press the issue.

-Tia Blackburn, a clinical social worker at Francisco General Hospital and Trauma Center’s HIV Clinic at Ward 86, has been on medical leave since the killing of Alberto Rangel, who was fatally stabbed by a patient weeks after staff raised concerns.
+Tia Blackburn, a clinical social worker at San Francisco General Hospital and Trauma Center’s HIV Clinic at Ward 86, has been on medical leave since the killing of Alberto Rangel, who was fatally stabbed by a patient weeks after staff raised concerns.
 Blackburn said her caseload had exceeded five hundred patients, a level at which adequate assessment becomes impossible.
 “I feel like this tragedy was preventable had different measures been taken,” she said.

 Following the demonstration, workers marched across 16th Street to Mission Hall to deliver a demand letter to Sam Hawgood, the chancellor of the University of California, San Francisco.
 A UCSF spokesperson said a university representative accepted the letter on behalf of the chancellor, who was at a meeting elsewhere.